 While I have a great deal of experience in case management, this is only half of what is needed for an FNP.
 Coupled with this is my ability to make critical decisions under pressure and lead a nursing team.
 As an FNP, I will be a leader in my community, a role model, an advocate, and a professional representative.
 To this end, over the years, I have been involved in my community, committed in many ways, as secretary of my daughter’s PTO, particularly in my church, where I am youth leader, membership secretary, and communion steward.
 I hope to continue my public involvement, attracting others to consider a career in nursing and service to the community they are blessed to be a part of.

 XXXX is my only choice for nursing school.
 Having lived and worked only thirty miles from the school, I have only heard the highest praise for the quality faculty, diverse student body, and breadth and autonomy of the nursing curriculum.
-I eagerly await beginning this next chapter in my career, bringing compassionate care to those that need it most.
+I eagerly await the beginning of this next chapter in my career, bringing compassionate care to those that need it most.